< Return to Main FAQ listing

-No, the Board accepts only training completed at ACGME-accredited programs in the United States or RCPSC-accredited training programs in Canada.
-This rule applies to the internship year (PGY-1), and extends through the PGY-4 or 5 training years.
+No, the ABO accepts only training completed at ACGME-accredited programs in the United States or RCPSC-accredited training programs in Canada.
+This rule applies to the internship year (PGY-1) and extends through the PGY-4 or 5 training years.
 Training completed in an AOA program will not meet the requirements for ABO certification.

 What if I have taken extended time off/medical leave during my residency training program?

 Missed time during a training year must be made up by the resident at the discretion of the Program Chair or Director.
 In addition to a PGY-1, it is an ABO requirement that all candidates for Board Certification complete an entire ACGME-accredited residency training program in ophthalmology of at least 36 months duration (PGY-4 or higher) in the United States or an RCPSC-accredited program of least 48 months duration (PGY-5 or higher) in Canada.

 What are the future dates of examinations and deadlines for applications?